dani-t-codes/independent-project4/README.md

 * _Choose your cheese/chz (mozzarella, vegan mozz, fontina, feta)._
 * _Choose your sauce (tomato, white, garlic & olive oil, pesto)._
 * _Choose your toppings from meat and vegetarian selections._
-* _Submit your pizza selection to generate your pizza cost._
+* _Submit your pizza selection to generate your pizza build & cost._

 ### Specs
 | Spec | Input | Output |